-To facilitate effective and efficient administration and implementation of the Act, in 2020-21 we:
+To facilitate effective and efficient administration and implementation of the Act, in 2021-22 we:

-- undertook forward planning to ensure that the Board could function effectively during the 3-month interregnum period and also ensure the risks imposed by COVID-19 did not impact on the Board's normal operations. - continued to review the effectiveness of the Act and the Regulation in their ability to increase professional standards of practice and to provide a measure of protection in the public interest.
-The Board has identified over 30 provisions of the Act and the Regulation which require strengthening to better achieve the intent of the Act, and made approaches to government for potential legislative amendment.
-Further approaches will be made in the year ahead. - neared completion of the Board's own Valuation Rules to guide the professional conduct of Registered Valuers to increase relevance and remove reliance on the API Code of Professional Conduct. - undertook ongoing review of all policies and procedures to ensure currency, alignment to best practice and increased transparency.
+- maintained remote and flexible work capabilities to ensure that the Board could continue to function effectively while managing risks imposed by COVID-19.
+This allows the Board to maintain normal operations during lockdowns or other risks that limit access to the Board's premises. - continued to review the effectiveness of the Act and the Regulation in their ability to increase professional standards of practice and to provide a measure of protection in the public interest.
+The Board has identified over 30 provisions of the Act and the Regulation which require strengthening to better achieve the intent of the Act and made approaches to government for potential legislative amendment. - undertook an internal stage 1 review of the Board's own draft Valuation Rules to guide the professional conduct of Registered Valuers to increase relevance and remove reliance on the API Code of Professional Conduct.
+Further revision of the draft is underway to incorporate this feedback. - continued its ongoing review of all policies and procedures to ensure currency, alignment to best practice and increased transparency.
 The completion of the Board's own Valuation Rules will drive a further review of the Board's Complaints Policy and Procedures, along with resources available to Investigators. - maintained our commitment to develop practical policies, procedures and associated documentation for the Board, members of the public, valuers, and other key stakeholders.